+However, the total number of Pisonia seedlings has dramatically changed during the past five years of monitoring with a strong decrease three years after rat eradication (below its original level), and a recent increase in 2022 (Fig. 13).
 This unexpected successional pattern might be explained by both abiotic and biotic factors (e.g. fruit, seed and seedling predation by rats and crabs).
-Natural disturbances such as treefall gaps and canopy opening caused by wind (i.e. more light in the understorey) may favoured the seedling recruitment of this light-demanding pioneer species whereas periodic flooding may destroy its seedlings, contrarily to Pandanus, a native tree species forming dense stands (especially in almost pristine uninhabited atolls, such as Morane in the Tuamotu-Gambier, unpub. data) which seem to be more adapted (and resilient) to changing environmental conditions.
+Natural disturbances such as tree falls and canopy openings caused by strong winds (i.e. more light in the understorey) may favoured the seedling recruitment of this light-demanding pioneer species whereas periodic flooding by sea-water or rainfall may destroy its seedlings, contrarily to Pandanus, a native tree species forming dense stands (especially in almost pristine uninhabited atolls, such as Morane in the Tuamotu-Gambier, MEYER & PONCET 2022) which seem to be more adapted (and resilient) to changing environmental conditions.

 Results in Palmyra have demonstrated a strong increase of Cocos nucifera seedlings and biomass five years after rat eradication (WOLF et al. 2018, MILLER-TER KUILE et al. 2021).
 The same trend is observed on Motu Reiono where there are also numerous fallen young coconuts in the transects which are no more eaten by rats.
-The removal of coconut trees, considered as an invasive species with detrimental impacts on atoll native forest ecosystem (YOUNG et al. 2010) should be considered as currently done in Palmyra (WEISS 2020), and in the other motus of Teti'aroa where future rat eradication is planned in August 2021.
+The removal of coconut trees, considered as an invasive species with detrimental impacts on atoll native forest ecosystem (YOUNG et al. 2010) should be considered as currently done in Palmyra (WEISS 2020), and in the other motus of Teti'aroa where rat eradication was conducted in May-June 2022.

-In July 2021, we have set up 10 new transects on Motu Auroa (a small motu located on the north side of the atoll), and added to our seedling recruitment protocol a visual assessment of herbaceous plant cover (using six classes: 0-1%, >1-5%, >5-25%, >25-50%, >50-75%, and >75%) in order to monitor the potential changes in abundance of the creeping herb Boerhavia tetrandra, the succulent Portulaca cf. oleracea, and the terrestrial fern Microsorum grossum, which are present on the motu and might be also eaten by rats (and crabs).
+In July 2021, we have set up 10 new transects on Motu Auroa (a small motu located on the north side of the atoll), and added to our seedling recruitment protocol a visual assessment of herbaceous plant cover (using six classes: 0-1%, >1-5%, >5-25%, >25-50%, >50-75%, and >75%) in order to monitor the potential changes in abundance of the creeping herb Boerhavia tetrandra, the succulent herb Portulaca oleracea, and the terrestrial fern Microsorum grossum, which are present on the motu and might be also eaten by rats (and crabs).
+A first survey was conducted in July 2022, one month after rat eradication (unpub. data).

-We strongly recommend a more long-term monitoring of all these permanent transects and quadrats (at least for two more years on Motu Reiono), to have a more comprehensive view of atoll forest dynamics and successional trajectories after rat eradication.
+We strongly recommend a more long-term monitoring of all these permanent transects and quadrats (at least three more years in Motu Auroa), to have a more comprehensive view of atoll forest dynamics and successional trajectories after rat eradication and according to natural disturbances.
+The strong swell and/or high tide that occured in 2020 and 2021 (MEYER 2021) and in mid-July 2022 may mimic the future impacts of sea-level rise caused by climate change (AMOROS et al. 2022).